 Do Bees Die if Honey is Harvested?

-What happened?
 Maybe the time of cold weather lasted a little longer this year.
 Or maybe, your particular type of honey bees overwinters with a larger population.
-They may have needed more food that you thought.

 This can happen as the weather varies each year.
-The beekeeper must prepare their colonies for Winter and then monitor food stores throughout the season.
-Be ready to feed the bees if needed to ensure their survival.
+The beekeeper must winterize their beehives in Fall and then monitor food stores throughout the season.

 How to Keep Bees and Not Harvest Honey

-Because our bees are such hard workers, they will quickly fill all the available space in the hive with honey.
-The queen bee will run out of room to lay eggs and the colony will feel crowded.
+Because bees are such hard workers, they will quickly fill all the available space in the hive with honey.
+Their may be no room for the queen bee to do her job of laying eggs and the colony will feel crowded.

 A crowded colony begins swarming preparations.
 Part of the colony will leave to form a new hive at a different location.
 The bees left in the hive will make a new queen and bee life continues.

 Swarming is not necessarily a bad thing.
+Perhaps, you will let the swarm go.
 You will simply need to ensure that the mother hive is successful in producing a new queen able to sustain the colony.